-The U.S. Department of Energy Richland Operations Office (DOE-RL) is holding a 60-day comment period on proposed changes to the Hanford Facility Dangerous Waste Permit.
+The U.S. Department of Energy Richland Operations Office (DOE-RL) is extending the comment period on proposed changes to the Hanford Facility Dangerous Waste Permit.
 These changes will add the Low-Level Burial Grounds Trenches 31-34-94, the Central Waste Complex-Waste Receiving and Processing Facility (CWC-WRAP), and the T Plant Complex (T Plant) to the Hanford Permit.
-The public comment period runs from Feb.
-1 through April 8, 2016.
+The public comment period will run until May 13, 2016.

 DOE-RL and the Washington State Department of Ecology want your feedback on these proposed modifications!
 Submit comments by April 8, 2016, in writing, by mail, or electronically (preferred) to:

 A meeting to discuss the proposed permit modifications and receive public input is scheduled for 5:30 p.m.
 March 7 at the Richland Public Library, 955 Northgate Drive.
 If you are unable to attend the meeting in person, you can access the audio through an online webinar.
 Please use the link below to register and access the webinar: https://attendee.gotowebinar.com/register/5982879645224256002

 Copies of the proposed permit modification and supporting documentation are available at the Administrative Record, 2440 Stevens Drive, Richland, WA.
 Fact sheets can be found at the Hanford information repositories.
 Here are electronic links to the documents in the Administrative Record (These are large files, so they may take a few minutes to open):